All Episodes

 And also after the subpoena, backups of the Platte River server were manually deleted.

-All right, that is probably the defining uh indictment against Hillary Clinton and the defining moment about obstruction and lying and bleach bit and acid washing and deletions and and hammers and and smashing hard drives and all of this that has happened, but no, it's still Russia, Russia, Russia, uh, never ending.
+All right, that is probably the defining indictment against Hillary Clinton and the defining moment about obstruction and lying and bleach bit and asset washing and deletions and hammers and smashing hard drives and all of this that has happened.

-for example, and Admiral Rogers wrote, or Devin Nunez wrote Admiral Rogers saying specifically, please provide a total number of unmasking requests made by Ben Rhodes, the former assistant to the president, deputy national security advisor, okay?
+For example, and Admiral Rogers wrote, or Devin Nunez wrote Admiral Rogers saying specifically, please provide a total number of unmasking requests made by Ben Rhodes, the former assistant to the president, deputy national security advisor.

-Yeah, why did we have a 350 percent increase only during the election season of 2015 and 16?
+Yeah, why did we have a 350% increase only during the election season of 2015 and 16?

 How is that possible?